Farm and Agricultural Mortgages Explained

 Rates for this type of lending tend to be around 2% above the Bank of England base rate.
 However, the rate you are offered will be largely determined by your ability to sell your proposal to the mortgage provider.

-Rates for commercial mortgages are typically higher than those for residential properties.
-But commercial mortgages are assessed in a very different way.
+Commercial mortgage rates are typically higher than those for residential properties, but commercial mortgages are assessed differently.

 While each lender has their own attitude to risk, commercial mortgages are often more of a negotiation than a straightforward application process.
 Essentially, lenders (particularly specialist lenders) understand the risks but are willing to be convinced that your agricultural business will be a success.